terencezl/terencezl.github.io/_posts/2026-01-23-some-aws-ec2-instance-choices.md

 ## `g6e`/`g7e`

-These are in fact in the middle between training and inference, targeting GPU (virtual) workstations. `g6e` has L40S, and `g7e` in fact has RTX Pro 6000.
-I didn't know about them until doing this research.
+These are in fact in the middle between training and inference, targeting GPU (virtual) workstations. `g6e` has L40S, and `g7e` in fact has RTX Pro 6000 Blackwell.
+I didn't know about them until writing this post.

 There are other families, like `u` for extreme CPU/RAM ratio, `hpc*` for HPC parallel scientific workloads, `mac*` for MacOS CI/CD purposes, `inf*` and `trn*` for AWS's own Inferentia and Trainium chips, and more.
 I have not directly used them yet.
 Although, the `dl1.24xlarge` (Intel's Habana Gaudi training chip) on AWS Marketpace paved my way to directly contact the Habana team to use their Gaudi2 chips for a few months, and got great training results after jumping through a few hurdles.